UniPsi: Psychological care for university students beyond geographical barriers

 understanding

-Faced with the need for technological adaptation and inclusion in different areas of the market, during the Covid-19 pandemic in 2020, based on UX Design, we challenge ourselves to propose an alternative that connects psychology professionals and university patients, beyond geographic barriers and face-to-face consultations, in a flexible, effective and uncomplicated way.
+Faced with the need for technological adaptation and inclusion in different areas of the market during the Covid-19 pandemic in 2020, we challenged ourselves to propose an alternative based on UX Design that connects psychology professionals and university patients, transcending geographic barriers and face-to-face consultations in a flexible, effective, and uncomplicated way.

 How to reduce the post-pandemic stress effects index, maintaining remote service assistance?